xiaweijiexox/JAXGCRL/README.md

 # Goal-Conditioned RL with Enhanced Critics and Cross-Episode Relabeling

 This repository contains three innovations built on the [JaxGCRL](https://github.com/MichalBortkiewicz/JaxGCRL) framework (JAX + Brax).
 Each variant is implemented as a set of **drop-in replacement files** for the original `crl` or `td3` agent directories.
 You can see the project report in project_report.pdf.
+It is noteworthy that the idea of CrossE doesn't refer to other articles.

 ## Contributions